clinical-genomics-uppsala/PrecMed1/docs/lab4.md

 !!! question "Question 1"
     :question:
-    In the regions above there are variants, determine which variant is of which type (there can be more than one)
+    In the regions above there are variants, determine which variant is of which type (there can be more than one). **Only variants with allele frequency above 5%** should be considered as this is the limit used in the clinic for this sequencing panel.

-    * SNV artifact
+    * Region with many artifacts
     * Somatic SNV
     * Germline SNV
     * Deletion
     * Insertion

+    !!!
+TIP
+    * Copy the regions into IGV
+    * Zoom in when needed
+    * Left click on positions in the coverage track to see support for each allele
+    * Right click in the read track and choose Collapsed or Squished to see more of the data

 !!! question "Question 2"